shazahmad/computePlusPlus/lab2_conv_filter_kernel_design.md

     ----------------------------------------------------------------------------
     INFO: [COSIM 212-1000] *** C/RTL co-simulation finished: PASS ***
 ```
 which shows an image with Width=1000 and height=30 is simulated.
 There are default parameters for image dimensions and kept as small values to make co-simulation run in a short time.
-The synthesis is done for a max. image size of 1920x1080.
+The synthesis is done for a maximum image size of 1920x1080.
  Once the build and simulation are finished, launch Vitis HLS GUI to analyze the performance estimate reports and implementation QoR as follows:

 ```bash